liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-6-managing-faces.md

     Log the specified message to the application object.
 This must be performed by calling the equivalent form of the `javax.portlet.PortletContext` method `log()`.

+#### <a name="6.1.3.3"></a>6.1.3.3 Methods that deviate from Faces 2.0 Javadoc

+The following methods require an implementation that aren't adequately described in the Faces 2.0 `ExternalContext`
+javadoc:

+- `setResponseStatus(int statusCode)`:

+    The FacesBridge must follow the requirements in the JSF 2.0 JavaDoc.
+However, in a portlet environment it is only possible to set the response status during the `RESOURCE_PHASE` of the portlet lifecycle.
+Because of this, the FacesBridge will only be required to set the status code during the `RESOURCE_PHASE`.
+Rather than calling `HttpServletResponse.setStatus(int statusCode)`, the FacesBridge must call the new Portlet 3.0 `ResourceResponse.setStatus(int statusCode)` method.
+In all other phases of the portlet lifecycle, calling `ExternalContext.setResponseStatus(int statusCode)` is a no-op for the FacesBridge. <sup>[[6.137](tck-tests.md#6.137)]</sup>.

 ## <a name="6.2"></a>6.2 ViewHandler

 The Faces `ViewHandler` is the pluggability mechanism that allows implementations to extend the JavaServer Faces